emdaniels/character-swap/README.md

 The Adventures of Sherlock Holmes
 ---------------------------------

-This and all associated files of various formats will be found in: http://www.gutenberg.org/ebooks/1661
+This and all associated files of various formats can be found in: http://www.gutenberg.org/ebooks/1661

 Produced by an anonymous Project Gutenberg volunteer and Jose Menendez.